ellemayo/MagicBand/docs/RFID_MIGRATION_GUIDE.md

 # Migration Guide: IR Wands to RFID Bands

-This guide will help you transition your MagiQuest system from IR wand detection to RFID band detection.
+This guide will help you transition your MagicBand system from IR wand detection to RFID band detection.

 ## Overview of Changes